Shopping at IKEA is my perfect way to spend a Sunday with my girls.

 Truthfully, it’s a love/hate relationship.
 Love the inspiration and excitement I get while there (Yes!
 Let’s move all our stuff into bins that match!).
 Hate the hugeness of the store and the migraine I will get, without fail.
 (Also, hate moving all my stuff into matching bins.
 Whose crazy idea was that?
 Oh.
 Mine.)

 There are a few items that I like to stock up on when going to IKEA.
 I call these my “IKEA staples.”
-They’re the type of things I will pick up throw into the cart along with the new dresser/mirror/tabletop and lamp.
+They’re the type of things I will throw into the cart along with the new dresser/mirror/tabletop and lamp.

 Disclaimer: Although I did include links to the website, I do need to warn you that the IKEA website is really hard to use and shipping is a disaster and can be expensive.
 So I am told.
 The reason I added the links is so that you can be sure you are purchasing the right item while at the store.